An ophthalmologist is a medical specialist who studies, diagnoses, prevents, and treats eye diseases and vision disorders.

 Cataracts are a clouding of the eye's natural lens, causing vision to become blurry or hazy.
 The lens is normally transparent and helps focus light onto the retina.

-I am an ophthalmologist with advanced training and experience in Mexico and Spain, specializing in cornea, external eye diseases, and refractive surgery.
+I am an ophthalmologist with extensive clinical and surgical training and experience in Mexico and Spain, with a practice focused on medical excellence, patient safety, and individualized decision-making.

-Medical Degree: Faculty of Medicine, National Autonomous University of Mexico (UNAM).
+Medical Doctor from the Faculty of Medicine of the National Autonomous University of Mexico (UNAM).

-European Board of Ophthalmology (EBO): Certifies expertise under EU standards.
+European Board of Ophthalmology (EBO), which certifies professional competence under the highest European standards.

 Mexico City is not only a vibrant center for culture, gastronomy, and entertainment, but it is also emerging as an exceptional place to practice ophthalmology at the highest level.
 As a major metropolis, Mexico City offers world-class healthcare infrastructure, with hospitals and clinics equipped with cutting-edge technology that allows for complex diagnoses and surgeries in cornea, refractive surgery, and cataracts.